spiritedtechie/code-refactor-exercise/README.md

 # Code refactor coding exercise

-A short (20 minute), practical and realistic code test designed to assess coding ability.
+A short (20-minute), practical and realistic code test designed to assess coding ability.
 Inspiration for engineering teams that want something different to Leetcode.

-Modify the propblem to your own problem space.
+Modify the problem to your own problem space.

 ## Why
 Often, the core work a software engineer performs in a real setting involves understanding existing code, before changing or improving it.
 Writing code (especially entire applications) from scratch is rare.

-The goal was to create a code test that is short and realistic.
-It should assess basic data structure and algorithm optimisation alongside code quality ability.
+The goal was to create a short, realistic code test.
+It should assess basic data structure and algorithm optimisation alongside code quality improvements.

-Writing an application from scratch is not helpful in keeping candidate effort reasonable, and delays the time to useful code-level technical assessment.
+Writing an application from scratch does not help keep candidate effort reasonable, and delays the time to useful code-level technical assessment.

 ## Improving the code
 There is no one right way to improve the code, but leaving it as is is certainly the wrong outcome.

-The improved code samples represent some small improvements - there is potential for further improvements e.g. what if customers list grows very large - is there a way to optimise the filtering?
+The improved code samples represent some small improvements - there is potential for further improvements e.g. what if the customer list grows very large - is there a way to optimise the filtering?

 Again, there is no right answer and some discussion around the problem context by the candidate is expected.
-For example, if there is a large amount of customers perhaps a database could be used?
+For example, if there is a large number of customers perhaps a database could be used.
 What are the alternative options and their pros/cons?

 ## Process